 Keeping your toenails trimmed short and looking nice is a part of Florida life, where sometimes wearing even casual sandals might make you feel overdressed.
 Unfortunately, if you get a little too overzealous with your trimming and shaping, an ingrown nail can occur.

-An ingrown toenail is what happens when your nail curves down on one or both sides and digs in to your skin.
+An ingrown toenail occurs when your nail curves down on one or both sides and digs into your skin.
 This can be unattractive at first, then become swollen and painful, and eventually, if left unattended, infection can set in.
 Any toenail can become ingrown, but this problem typically affects the big toe.

-You would know if you had an ingrown nail – it can be a particularly painful condition.
+Not sure if you have one?
+Trust us, you would know if you had an ingrown nail— it can be a particularly painful condition.
 Redness, swelling, pain, and tenderness on the edge of a toe, and eventually signs of infection may present themselves, including small amounts of pus draining from where the nail is digging in to the skin.

 How Does An Ingrown Toenail Happen?

-Ingrown toenails can happen for a number of reasons, but most commonly, from wearing shoes that are too tight in the toe and cutting the nails too short or rounding the nail, making it shorter on the outer edge than in the middle.
+Ingrown toenails can happen for a number of reasons, but most commonly, they occur due to wearing shoes that are too tight in the toe.
+Or, due to cutting your nails too short or rounding the nail, making it shorter on the outer edge than in the middle.

 Other causes include genetics; sometimes the nail is just too large for the toe, and physical trauma such as severely stubbing the toe or having the toe directly stepped on or having something dropped on it.

 The best way to prevent ingrown nails is to wear properly fitted shoes and socks that protect the feet from impacts and with plenty of room for the toes.
-Keeping your toes neatly groomed with a straight across trimming is also essential.
+Straight across trimming is also essential.
 Unfortunately, you can’t do much about genetic predisposition.